bnoden/rnvp/README.md

 React Native Video Project

+Still in the early stages.

+View snack version at https://snack.expo.io/H1byCAwAW

 todo:
-Include video title from metadata, rather than just the file name.
-Deal with Android compatibility issues.
-Much, much more.
+Metadata, Editing, Conversion
+And more?